My story

 "Double-entry bookkeeping does have a kind of poetry, I suppose!"
 Thus sighed my English literature tutor on the news that I might apply to train as an accountant.
 Whether he meant it or not, I later discovered that he was right.
 Accounting can be a beautiful thing.

 I had no career plans before taking my final exams at university.
 I had suffered a short but very intense and debilitating period of despair.
 During that time I lost all energy, joie de vivre and ability to focus.
 I had no goals nor vision of my future.
 The prospect of a working life in any job seemed unbearably dull and pointless.
-Today it might have felt normal to seek help for such depression, but it was different back then.
-I never properly acknowledged nor understood it, and thankfully it disappeared as quickly as if it had been a virus.
+Today it might feel normal to seek help for such depression, but it was different back then.
+I never properly acknowledged nor understood it, but thankfully it disappeared as quickly as if it had been a virus.
+Partly stimulated by my memory of feelings from that time, I created the section of my website entitled: All the World's a Stage: Securing Human Roles in an AI Future.

-I had never felt any interest in Dad's accounting profession, nor in the textile industry (other than an interest in yarn-spinning as a metaphor for narrative), but I guess familiarity, insecurity, peer-pressure and market-demand all played a subliminal part.
+I had never felt any interest in Dad's accounting profession, nor in the textile industry, other than an interest in yarn-spinning as a metaphor for narrative.
+Even so, I guess familiarity, insecurity, peer-pressure and market-demand all played a subliminal part in the decision process.
 And so it was that I went to some interviews at the big accountancy firms and took my first tentative steps on the treadmill of professional life.

 In hindsight, the competitive advantage of my degree from Durham is much clearer to me.
 But at the time, to my amazement, I received offers from two prestigious firms.
 A third firm rejected me on the grounds that they didn't believe that I really wanted to be an accountant.
 This impressed me because, despite my protestations to the contrary, they were right.
 Generously, they said I could reapply once I'd given the profession proper consideration as a career choice.
 I followed their advice, reapplied, and joined the large London office of the US firm Arthur Andersen & Co in late November 1985.

-The first few weeks in London were spent sleeping on the floor of a friend of a friend.
-Eventually I found accommodation in Kensal Rise in north-west London.
+The first few weeks were spent sleeping on the floor of a contact of my close childhood friend Julian with whom I'd travelled down to London.
+Eventually we found accommodation in Kensal Rise in north-west London.
 Now gentrified, back then it was rough.
-I shared a very shabby and mould-ridden flat with a friend and a couple of nurses who answered our flat-share advertisement.
+Responding to a flat-share advertisement listed in the London Evening Standard by a couple of nurses, we ended up in a very shabby and mould-ridden flat.
 With partners coming and going, there were up to eight of us sharing one grubby kitchen and a tiny disgusting bathroom.
 No shower, no communal sitting area, it was much worse than being a student.
-Laundry was done in the high street laundrette amongst some creepy characters, and the grocery choice at the local 'mini-market' was limited and expensive.
-Trainee accountants at that time started on very low salaries, and for the first five years in London my standard of living was really quite low by today's standards.
+Laundry was done in the high street laundrette alongside some dodgy characters, and the grocery choice at the local 'mini-market' was limited and expensive.
+Trainee accountants at that time started on very low salaries, and for the first few years in London my standard of living was really quite low by today's standards.

 By design, the exams were extremely time-constrained to assess how well we could perform under pressure.
 This had the effect of always feeling as though you hadn't done enough to pass.
 I stumbled at exam hurdles at each stage of qualification, and in 1989 I faced being thrown out of the firm if I didn't pass my finals.
 This would have been financially ruinous.
 Three of us had clubbed together to buy a two-bedroom flat and, because Fiona and I were getting married that year, we had committed to buy-out my friend's share.
 Then, in a perfect storm, our mortgage rate spiked to more than 15% and property prices fell.
 I knuckled down and miraculously qualified in December 1989, three months after our wedding.
 Fortunately we managed to hang on to the flat, but we suffered negative equity for a very long time.